 In Dear Dracula, the vampire has a great opportunity to try his brand new skills at the neighbourhood Halloween party, where he realizes that self-confidence is enough to make him as scary as he ever was.

-In Casper’s Scare School, Casper returns only to discover that he can’t hang out with his human friend.
+In Casper’s Scare School, friendly ghost Casper returns only to discover that he can’t hang out with his human friend.
 The scare school assigns him to scare the humans, even his friend.

 In Toy Story of Terror, Buzz and Woody return and, this time, the characters end up stranded at a roadside motel.
 As toys start to disappear, the crew has to band together to figure out what’s going on.

-We loved Room on the Broom – a half hour-long film based on a children’s book by Julia Donaldson all about a witch who discovers that kindness pays far more dividends than evil spells.
+We loved Room on the Broom – a 30-minute film based on a children’s book by Julia Donaldson all about a witch who discovers that kindness pays far more dividends than evil spells.

 If Halloween stories are more your thing, you’ll find some great Halloween reads in this post.